hlixed/TPPFLUSH/README.md

 ## I'm not a developer; is this useful to me?

-Yes!
+Partially.
 If you want to control your 3DS from a computer, clone this repo and run `interactive_buttons.py` for a bare-bones client that works on all platforms, not just windows.

 As of June 12, 2017, TPPFLUSH is the only client that works for linux without requiring compiliation.

+If you want to play a game in real time, `interactive_buttons.py` is probably not the right tool for the job.
+See the following list for some more convenient-to-use clients.

+## List of clients using TPPFLUSH

+(If a new client is created and wants to be added to this list, let me know and I'll add it here!)

+* MissingNO123's [GCCthing](https://github.com/MissingNO123/gcc-thing) supports controllers (but not keyboard input)

 ## Credits